 - The idea that evils such as hatred and racism can come from everywhere and that people must stand up to prevent them are concepts that can work for every era, especially as the modern world becomes increasingly connected, allowing for those ideas to be more easily spread.

-- A lot of the tactics Peter uses (claiming that everyone who opposes him is a communist, framing his virulent racism as "just a different set of opinions", framing the unpopularity of their ideas as proof both that they're the real marginalized minority and that the people pushing back against them are the real bigots, etc.) are being adopted by the "alt-right" Neo-Nazi movement in The New '10s.
+- A lot of the tactics Peter uses (claiming that everyone who opposes him is a communist, framing his virulent racism as "just a different set of opinions" (without bringing up what those opinions are), framing the unpopularity of their ideas as proof both that they're the real marginalized minority and that the people pushing back against them are the real bigots, etc.) are being adopted by the "alt-right" Neo-Nazi movement in The New '10s.

 YMMV / The Twilight Zone S 4 E 106 Hes Alive